Why You Should Take a Leap of Faith

 I’m not saying we all have to have dreams of singing to the population of a large Dallas suburb, but I do think we need to be a little riskier with the dreams God places in our heart.
 While it can seem scary to take big leaps of faith, we’d be wasting our short lives if we didn’t risk failure, embarrassment or leaving our comfort zones for a chance to possibly fly.

 You may have thoughts like me when you consider moving forward on your dreams; “what if I don’t have it all figured out and people think I’m crazy?” or “I’ll pursue my dreams when I’m older, wiser and more mature.”
 But sister, when those negative thoughts creep into our minds, we have to make the choice to ignore them.
 On average, we have roughly 80 years to live and build a legacy.
-We can either spend the rest of our years playing it safe and worrying what other people think, or we can treat our years as a precious and passing resource to be used to the fullest extent.
+We can either spend the rest of our years playing it safe and worrying about what other people think, or we can treat our years as a precious and passing resource to be used to the fullest extent.
 As children of God, we don’t have to be slaves to the fear of failure.
 He uses our weakness and lack of qualifications to showcase His strength.
-Not only that, but Jesus already conquered death, so what do we have to fear?

 Today, we have the choice to be safe or brave in our lives.
 God gave each of us dreams and resources and time for a reason.
 Let’s make them count!